Read authentic reviews from customers, clients and employees.

 • TERMS: permanent

-Astute’s Power team is partnering with a leading Energy from Waste company in the UK to recruit an Electrical Controls and Instrumentation Technician for its site in Milton Keynes.
-The EC&I Technician role comes with a starting salary of up to £52,000 and a bonus.
-If you are an apprentice trained EC&I Technician with strong Controls and Instrumentation knowledge and experience on heavy industrial sites and looking to work then submit your CV to apply today.
-Responsibilities and duties of the EC&I Technician role Reporting to the Maintenance Manager you will:
+Astute’s Power team is partnering with a leading energy company to recruit a Mechanical Strategy Team Leader for its CCGT site in Kent.
+The Mechanical Strategy Team Leader role comes with a salary of up to £85,000 + medical + bonus.
+If you are an experienced Mechanical Team Leader, who has worked on medium and long-team strategy, ideally with PSSR knowledge then submit your CV to apply today.
+Responsibilities and duties of the Mechanical Strategy Team Leader role Reporting to the Maintenance Team Leader you will:

 Professional qualifications We are looking for someone with the following:

-Personal skills The Electrical Controls and Instrumentation Technician role would suit someone who is:
+Personal skills The Mechanical Strategy Team Leader role would suit someone who is:

-Salary and benefits of the EC&I Technician role
+Salary and benefits of the Mechanical Strategy Team Leader role

-• Opportunity to work for a leading EfW company
+• Opportunity to work for a leading energy company with external training opportunities

 (#LI-RW1) INDPOW